Meghan Trainor Gives Birth, Welcomes First Baby With Daryl Sabara

 Meghan Trainor is officially a mom.
 The singer has given birth to her first child, a baby boy named Riley, with her husband of two years, Daryl Sabara.

 "This sweet baby boy's due date was today on Valentine's Day.
 We got to meet him Monday, Feb 8th!"
-Meghan wrote on Instagram on Sunday, Feb.
-14, alongside photos of the couple's son.
+Trainor wrote on Instagram on Sunday, alongside photos of the couple's son.
 "We are SO IN LOVE [crying emoji].
 Thank you @darylsabara for the best Valentine's gift ever!
 Welcome to the world Riley!"

 The proud dad posted the same photos on his own page, writing, "Riley 7lbs 8oz 2/8/21 ps- @meghan_trainor you are my forever Valentine and I'm so beyond grateful for you bringing our son into the world [red heart emoji]."